Eugen Szenkar: Life

 In 1938 and 1939, Szenkar lived in Paris where he conducted concerts with the Palestine Orchestra, founded by Bronisław Huberman.
 In 1939, he was invited as guest conductor at the Theatro Municipal of Rio de Janeiro.
 The beginning of World War II kept him in Brazil, where he and a few colleagues founded the Brazilian Symphony Orchestra in 1940, which he led until 1948.
 He built up musical life based on European models in Rio, gave up to 80 concerts a year, initiated Sunday matinees and youth concerts and founded a choir of amateur singers.
 During a guest performance in 1958, he was made an honorary citizen of the city.

 At the end of 1949, Szenkar returned to Europe and lived in Paris.
 From 1950 to 1952, he was GMD in Mannheim and at the same time had an extensive guest contract with the Cologne Opera.
 From 1952 to 1956, he worked as opera manager at the Düsseldorf Opera under general manager Walter Bruno Iltz, and GMD of Düsseldorf.
 In 1954, he led the Düsseldorf Symphony Orchestra and the choir of the Musikverein on their first tour abroad.
 At a concert in the Royal Festival Hall in London, he conducted Bruckner's Seventh Symphony.
 In 1958, he conducted the world premiere of the Fifth Symphony by Wellesz.
 He was awarded honorary membership of the International Gustav Mahler Association.
 In 1960, he resigned as GMD due to his age.
 In the following years he was a traveling conductor in Europe, particularly to Hungary.
 His last conducting performance was Bizet's Carmen in Cologne on the occasion of his 80th birthday.

 Szenkar married the opera singer Hermine Zeitschel.
 Their son was the music producer and composer Claudio Szenkar.
 Eugen Szenkar's brother Alexander was also a conductor.
 Szenkar died in Düsseldorf at the age of 85.

 Recording

-A CD released in 2005 combines a 1928 recording of Beethoven's Fifth Symphony with Mahler's Third and Fourth, recorded after World War II.
+Archiphon released a 3-CD set in 2005 that compiled Szenkar's 1928 recording of Beethoven's Fifth Symphony with his postwar recordings of Mahler's Third and Fourth symphonies.
 The Beethoven was recorded with the Staatskapelle Berlin.
-The Third Mahler, recorded in Cologne in 1951 with the Kölner Rundfunk-Sinfonie-Orchester, is possibly the second recording of the work.
-The Fourth Mahler was recorded in a live performance with the Symphonieorchester der Stadt Düsseldorf.
+The Mahler Third was recorded in Cologne in 1951 with the Kölner Rundfunk-Sinfonie-Orchester and is possibly the second recording of the work.
+The Fourth was recorded in a live performance with the Symphonieorchester der Stadt Düsseldorf.